In 2016 the German Statistical Office recorded around 107,000 registered Brits living in Germany. Since June 2016, that figure has risen sharply.

 The British presence in Germany is not only felt through migration: recent figures from the Statistical Office show that Britain is one of Germany’s most important trade partners.
 In 2016, 121.6 billion euros of goods were traded between the two countries.
 Only China, France, the USA and the Netherlands were of greater significance.
 Germany exported much more to the UK (€86.1bn) than it imported (€35.6bn).

-Click here for further statistics on British citizens in the EU from our partners, British in Europe.
+Click here for further statistics on British citizens in the EU from our coalition umbrella body, British in Europe.